A detailed comparison of AI agent observability platforms to help teams monitor behavior, performance, and reliability in production.

 6. Security and compliance: Protect sensitive data with encryption and audit-ready controls.

-7. Ease of use: Upsolve simplifies adoption with embeddable dashboards, intuitive UI, and minimal setup.
+7. Ease of use: The platform should support quick adoption with embeddable dashboards, an intuitive interface, and minimal setup effort.

 How Did We Choose the Best Agent Observability Platform?

-When evaluating AI agent observability platforms in 2025, we focused on six essentials that determine whether a tool can deliver reliability, transparency, and scalability:
+To evaluate AI agent observability platforms, we focused on a set of criteria that indicate whether a tool can deliver reliability, transparency, and scalability in real-world environments:

 Real-time visibility into agent behavior, latency, accuracy, and performance.